SunSentinel/generator-sunsentinel-interactives/README.md

 The generator will allow you to pick the type of interactive project you want to create and then generates the boilerplate files in your working directory.

+**Available templates**
++ Full-page presentation
++ Full-page map
++ Embeddable graphic

 ## Developing the generator
-To work on the generator, clone the repo and symlink to the package.
+To work on the generator and change/add/remove templates, clone the repo and symlink to the package.
  ```bash
 git clone git@github.com:SunSentinel/generator-sunsentinel-interactives.git
 cd generator-sunsentinel-interactives